Michael Chekhov: Early years

-Chekhov studied under the Russian theatre practitioner Konstantin Stanislavski at the First Studio, where he acted, directed, and studied Stanislavski's 'system'.
+In 1914, Chekhov visited his aunt Olga in Saint Petersburg and she recommended him to Konstantin Stanislavski.
+Under Stanislavski's First Studio, he acted, directed, and studied Stanislavski's 'system'.
 He was also influenced in his creative development as an actor by Yevgeny Vakhtangov and Leopold Sulerzhitsky.

-In 1922, after the death of Vakhtangov, Chekhov became director of the First Studio, which was subsequently renamed Moscow Art Theatre II.
+However, on 14 August 1915, Chekhov was called up for military duty.
+By May 1916, he was absolved of his military obligations.
+After suffering from depression, he returned to the First Studio in October 1918.

 Stanislavski considered Chekhov to be one of his brightest students.
 When Chekhov experimented with affective memory and had a nervous breakdown, this aided Stanislavski in seeing the limitations of his early concepts of emotional memory.